sourfacedcyclop/simpleSlider/README.md

 **previous** is an option to choose an element to give the ability to move to the previous slide.
 Default is #simpleSliderPrevious

 **pauseOnHover** is a Boolean option which tells the slider whether or not it should pause the slider if the user hovers over a slide.
-Default value is true.
+Default value is false.

 **keyboardNav** is a Boolean option which gives the slider the ability to navigate backwards or forwards with the left and right arrow buttons on the keyboard.
-Default value is true.
+Default value is false.